 …helping each other naturally.
 Not the forced “socializing” of some traditional school.

-So I laugh reading that this Harvard professor discovered “peer learning”, that is, collaboration between students that enhance learning.
+So I laugh reading that this Harvard professor discovered “peer learning” collaboration between students that enhance learning.

 Professor!
 This is known and applied since almost 100 years ago!